buntel/A-Frame-How-To-Guide/README.md

 1. They have special names like "plane" and "sky".

-2. Their components are preset with default values, so you don't need to specify as much.
+2. Some of their properties (geometry and material) are preset with default values.

-3. when you declare one, you can use HTML attributes instead of component data and it will be mapped for you.
-No need to learn a new syntax if you are more familiar with writing HTML than WebGL.
+3. When you declare one, you can use HTML attributes to specify component properties.

+### Try it out, add a primitive and texture of your own!
 All primitive shapes have a position, scale and orientation in 3D space.
-You can add them into the `<a-scene>` element.
-Remember to add a `position: ` offset so that they won't be right on top of one another!
+You can add them into the `<a-scene>` element by typing `<a-name position="# # #"></a-name>` where name is the primitive type you want to add and # are the coordinates where you want to add it.
+Remember to add an offset, so that your primitive elements won't all be right on top of one another at the origin!
+Try experimenting with some different shapes and scales!

 To add a texture, you first need to host the image file somewhere accessible.
 If you're using Glitch, just upload it to the assets page.
 Then add a `src=` attribute to the HTML element and include the URL to the image.
 The image will load as the texture.